 As these are federally subsidized programs, your child may be eligible to receive free or reduced-price meals.

 San Diego Unified participates in the National School Lunch and Breakfast Programs.
 As these are federally subsidized programs, your child may be eligible to receive free or reduced-price meals.

 If you have any questions regarding this program please call 858-627-7328.

-Families of students who attend Provision 2 schools do not have to complete meal applications as all students receive free meals.
-View the current list of Provision 2 schools.
+Families of students who attend Community Elegibility Provision and Provision 2 schools do not have to complete meal applications as all students receive free meals.
+View the current list of CEP and Provision 2 schools.

 Elementary School - $2.25

 - Cash: If you send cash with your child, please place it in a sealed envelope and write your child's complete name, grade and classroom number on the envelope.
 Cash is deposited into your child’s account the same day it is received.